Five myths about a healthy lifestyle

 Myth 2: Fresh and juices are useful.

 Eating an apple is many times healthier than juice made from it or even fresh juice made with your own hands.
-Fruits contain glucose and fructose (about half of the latter is converted by the liver into glucose).
+Fruits contain glucose and fructose (about half of the latter is processed by the liver into glucose).
 The body really needs glucose - without it, cells, including the brain, die.
-But too much glucose is harmful.
+But too much glucose has a harmful effect.
 The brain and pancreas constantly monitor blood glucose levels using the hormone insulin.
-However, the body has not adapted to the fact that quickly release just as much insulin as needed.
-Fruits weren't as sweet as they are now, and cakes didn't exist 2000 years ago, let alone juices and Pepsi-Cola.
+However, the body has not adapted to quickly secrete exactly as much insulin as needed.
+Fruits weren't as sweet as they are now, and cakes didn't exist 2000 years ago, let alone juices or Pepsi-Cola.
 If a lot of glucose comes in at once, then more insulin is released than necessary.
 More glucose is stored as fat, and persistently elevated insulin levels lead to type 2 diabetes.

-Glucose from an apple is processed more efficiently, because it goes slower and the body has the ability to release the optimal amount of insulin and use it, and not hide it in a panic in fat.
-Glucose in it is tied in fiber, which, firstly, slows down the rate of processing of carbohydrates into sugars and the transport of calories to the blood and organs, but speeds up the passage of food through the intestines, gives a feeling of satiety.
-So, put your juicer aside - wash your apple or pear.
+Glucose from an apple is processed more efficiently, because it goes slower and the body has the opportunity to secrete the optimal amount of insulin and put it to work, rather than panickingly hiding it in fat.
+Glucose in it is tied up in fiber, which, firstly, slows down the rate of processing carbohydrates into sugars and transporting calories to the blood and organs, but speeds up the passage of food through the intestines and gives a feeling of satiety.
+So, put down your juicer and wash your apple or pear.

 By the way, children also need to chew.
-Although there is nothing wrong with cereals, soups or mashed potatoes, keeping children on a liquid diet is not worth it.
-"The mechanical forces generated by chewing food not only help develop the correct jaw shape and size, but also help develop the correct shape of individual teeth," Lieberman writes.
-He suggests that children chew sugar-free gum to avoid visits to the orthodontist, although he notes that there is still no scientific evidence for this suggestion.
+Although there is nothing wrong with cereals, soups or purees, you should not keep children on a liquid diet.
+“The mechanical forces generated by chewing food not only help develop the correct jaw shape and size, but also help develop the correct shape of individual teeth,” Lieberman writes.
+He suggests children chew sugar-free gum to avoid visits to the orthodontist, although he notes that there is no scientific evidence to support this suggestion.

-But when I share with him my newfound theory that semolina porridge and other “baby food” that I hated as a child may be the reason for my high expenses on the dentist, he immediately rejects it.
-"Tooth decay is the result of eating foods high in starch and sugar," the professor recalls.
+But when I share with him my newfound theory that semolina porridge and other “children’s food” that I hated as a child could be the reason for my high dental expenses, he immediately rejects it.
+“Caries is a consequence of consuming foods high in starch and sugar,” the professor recalls.

-Myth 3: Sports is the best way to lose weight.
+Myth 3: Sport is the best way to lose weight

 The professor pays attention to how few calories we lose when we go in for sports and hard physical labor.
 On the day of this writing, I ran a little more than 5 km and burned up calories to 324, which corresponds to the caloric content of three bananas or 1 buns.
 And when a person suddenly spends a lot of energy, he releases a stress hormone cortisol, from which a person becomes hungry.
 The body perceives this situation as a signal that it was necessary to run away from a predator, and appropriate mechanisms are launched.
 And if you exercise at the expense of sleep, then there will be more harm than good, because lack of sleep contributes to the release of the hunger hormone ghrelin.
 I think that everyone has seen builders and other workers engaged in hard physical labor with their bellies.

-The benefits of physical activity are the bulk of the book.
-We have evolved to lead an active lifestyle.
-True, researchers express certain doubts about the benefits of an extremely active lifestyle - an ultramarathon, the Iron Man competition.
+Much of the book is about the benefits of physical activity.
+We have evolved to lead active lifestyles.
+True, researchers have expressed certain doubts about the benefits of an extremely active lifestyle - ultramarathons, Iron Man competitions.

-By the way, it is no less useful for girls to do sports in childhood than boys.
+By the way, playing sports in childhood is no less useful for girls than for boys.
 And they have one additional need.
 No, this is not a slim figure.
-This is osteoporosis, which affects more than 30% of women and 10% of men over the age of 50.
-This is because, Lieberman explains, the level of estrogen in a woman's body after menopause decreases much faster than in men (in men, testosterone is converted into estrogen).
-Estrogen, among other things, turns off the activity of cells that excrete bone mass and turns on the activity of cells that build it.
-So, due to its lack, the bones become thin and porous.
+This is osteoporosis, which affects more than 30% of women and 10% of men aged 50 years.
+This is because, explains Lieberman, that the level of estrogen in a woman's body decreases much faster after menopause than in men (in men, testosterone is converted into estrogen).
+Estrogen, among other things, turns off the activity of cells that remove bone mass and turns on the activity of cells that build it.
+So, due to its deficiency, the bones become thin and porous.

-A large bone mass grows in childhood, in girls - until puberty.
-And those who are actively involved in sports have time to form a strong skeleton.
-Everyone loses bone mass in adulthood, but if you have more, then you suffer less from the consequences of this process, explains Lieberman.
+Large bone mass grows in childhood, and in girls until puberty.
+And those who actively engage in sports manage to form a strong skeleton.
+Everyone loses bone mass in adulthood, but if you have more of it, you'll suffer less from the effects of the process, Lieberman explains.

 Over millions of years, the human body has evolved from being comfortable to climb trees, walk and run long distances.
 As soon as our ancestors stood on their hind legs, they ran.
 Lieberman points to the adaptation of the body just for a long run: we can cool ourselves in motion through sweating the entire surface of the skin, so the fur does not interfere (other mammals, the same dogs need to stop, go to bed and often breathe to reduce body temperature) toes, a comfortable form of the foot for running, and the gluteus muscles of the body work during the run.
 But in the sprint, even a domestic cat will make a mockery of us.

-Lieberman shares the theory that our ancestors, before they had spears with a sharp tip, hunted by the method of exhaustion by animals - they chased the hog for hours until the unfortunate dies from fatigue and heatstroke.
+Lieberman shares the theory that our ancestors, before they had spears with a sharp tip, hunted by the method of attrition - chasing a wild boar for hours until the unfortunate one died from fatigue and heatstroke.

 5 Myth: Healthy sleep requires total silence and darkness.

-About 10% of people in developed countries suffer from insomnia, and even more - do not sleep enough, which worsens health and leads to numerous negative health consequences.
-To the well-known reasons - stress, the opportunity to spend time interestingly after dark, alcohol - Lieberman adds one more thing - how we sleep.
+About 10% of people in developed countries suffer from insomnia, and even more do not get enough sleep, which makes them feel worse and leads to numerous negative health consequences.
+Well-known reasons include stress, the opportunity to have fun after dark, and alcohol; Lieberman adds another one: the way we sleep.

-Sleeping alone or with one partner in the absence of any sensory stimuli is a relatively new way of doing this.
-Falling asleep, when the human brain goes through several phases of light sleep before falling deeply asleep, writes Lieberman, is an adaptation mechanism.
-A person woke up, heard the snoring or snoring of his fellow tribesmen, the howling of hyenas in the distance, the sounds of a cricket, felt the touch of children and relatives, made sure that everything was in order, and fell asleep again.
-Complete silence meant that something catastrophic had happened: “maybe my friends didn’t appreciate my joke with fire and left me alone in the cave? !!”.
-Society today lives in accordance with true traditional values and does not maintain complete silence in order to lull the baby.
-Fall asleep in his arms during tribal dances by the fire, and good.
+Sleeping alone or with one partner in the absence of any sensory stimulation is a relatively new way to do this.
+Gradual falling asleep, when a person's brain goes through several phases of light sleep before falling asleep deeply, writes Lieberman, is an adaptation mechanism.
+The man woke up, heard the snoring or snoring of his fellow tribesmen, the howling of hyenas in the distance, the sounds of crickets, felt the touches of children and relatives, made sure that everything was in order, and fell asleep again.
+Complete silence meant that something catastrophic had happened: “maybe my friends didn’t appreciate my joke with the fire and left me alone in the cave?!”
+Society today lives in accordance with real traditional values and does not maintain complete silence in order to put a baby to sleep.
+He falls asleep in his arms during tribal dances around the fire, and it’s good.

 The original column is published on the website.
 Ukrainian service "Voices of America".